 #iwill is a national grants programme, and being delivered in the West of England by Quartet Community Foundation.
 Big Lottery Fund and the Office for Civil Society have invested £2 million to fund groups delivering local youth social action opportunities.

 Local fundraising is also a key part of the #iwill programme, and Quartet Community Foundation shall work with local philanthropists to raise match funding to help deliver forthcoming grants rounds.

 How much can groups apply for?

 The #iwill grants programme will provide funding of between £1,000 and £5,000.

 There is further guidance on what groups can apply for in the attached guidelines below.
 Groups applying must demonstrate that their project/activities can meet the following principles of youth social action:

 More details about the principles can be found on the #iwill website.
-It is important to read these before applying.
-Essentially, we want to fund enjoyable projects that build and share skills and demonstrate positive impact on the wider community.
+It is important to read this and the attached guidelines before applying.
+Also, you can see examples of previous awards here

 Groups applying to Quartet Community Foundation must be working in Bristol, Bath & North East Somerset, North Somerset or South Gloucestershire.
 Further information on eligibility can be found in the attached guidelines below.

 Please download and read the guidelines below before applying for a grant.